TilianT/Time-Travel/README.md

 # time-travel

-## Assignment: Sortable post list and List of commited actions
+## Sortable post list and List of commited actions
 The left side component (post list) should load its initial state from https://jsonplaceholder.typicode.com/posts, allow the user to update the state via manipulating the UI, and emit the list of actions committed on the right side component (list of actions committed).